baroquon/reefpoints/source/posts/2016-09-13-understanding-ember-s-resolver.md

 After the route is done loading the model, we need a controller, so we ask the resolver for `controller:blog`.
 Lastly a template needs to be rendered, so once again we go to the resolver and ask for `template:blog`.

-The same thing happens when rendering a component, first the resolver is asked for `component:my-component`, then `template:component/my-component`.
+The same thing happens when rendering a component.
+First the resolver is asked for `component:my-component`, then `template:component/my-component`.

 ## The rules of the resolver